soumyadipcodes/Grocery-Store-Management-System/README.md

 ```bash
 CREATE DATABASE grocery_store;
 ```
-*Note:- Database need to be created manually.*
+*Note:- The database is to be created manually.*

 # Tables Information